 He said: You little rascal.

 During my studies, I read a lot of Chinese novels and also wrote many Tibetan novels.
 At that time, a few of us published a Tibetan literary magazine called "Blue Moon."
-The most memorable work in this mimeographed publication was a photo novel titled "What Else Do We Have," which depicted a dialogue on a train between a person from the mainland and a Tibetan university student, where the mainlander asked the Tibetan student what they had there.
+The most memorable work in this mimeographed publication was a photo novel titled "What Else Do We Have," which depicted a dialogue on a train between a person from the mainland and a Tibetan college student, where the mainlander asked the Tibetan student what they had there.

 The Tibetan student replied, we have grasslands, cattle, and sheep.